 Our program has made a big impact since launching in 2021—we've engaged 466 individuals and completed over 1,045 interactions.

 Meeting the Needs of the Community

 I once lived out of a bag.
 With that being said, I really understand how things can change for the worst.
 At some point we all need a little helping hand.
-The people, the conditions, the circumstances, and boundaries that we respect is what sets this navigators program apart from the other outreach organization. — HARRY GLENN, Community Engagement Coordinator/Community Navigator
+The people, the conditions, the circumstances, and boundaries that we respect is what sets this navigators program apart from other outreach organizations.

 How It Works

 After six months of running as a pilot, Community First formally launched in July 2021 with support from Times Square Alliance and New York City's Department of Homeless Services.
 Our teams of Community Navigators identify with the lived and shared experiences of the community members they work with.
 In partnership with city agencies and community-based partners, including but not limited to Fountain House, Breaking Ground, and CUCS: Center for Urban Community Services, Community First takes a client-centered, trauma-informed approach, protecting the agency of the client when creating service plans and identifying goals and next steps.

 Community First's team of Community Navigators operates from 40th Street to 53rd Street, 6th Avenue to 8th Avenue, including Restaurant Row.